 - III.
 Obtain at least grade C for course units whose credits will add up to 106 (excluding EN 100) - IV.
-Obtain at least grade D in the compulsory course units specified for the General Degree for the Principal subjects offered at 100 and 200 levels and the compulsory course units specified for the Special Degree in the subject of specialization. - V. Obtain at least grade C for the research project. - VI.
+Obtain at least grade D in the compulsory course units specified for the B.Sc.
+Degree for the Principal subjects offered at 100 and 200 levels and the compulsory course units specified for the Special Degree in the subject of specialization. - V. Obtain at least grade C for the research project. - VI.
 E grades should not appear within the minimum number of credits required. - VII.
-Obtain a GPA of at least 2, 00. - Note: (i) Students who fulfill all the above requirements may apply for the award of the Bachelor of Science (Special Degree). - (ii) A student who has not fulfilled any of the above requirements may repeat the course units in order to fulfill the requirements.
+Obtain a GPA of at least 2.
+00

+Note: (i) Students who fulfill all the above requirements may apply for the award of the B.Sc.
+Hons.

+(ii) A student who has not fulfilled any of the above requirements may repeat the course units in order to fulfill the requirements.

-19. AWARD OF CLASSES ON COMPLETION OF THE HONORS DEGREE PROGRAMME
+19. AWARD OF CLASSES ON COMPLETION OF THE B.Sc.
+Hons.
+DEGREE PROGRAMME

-A student who has fulfilled all the conditions stipulated in "The requirements to pass the Honors Degree" shall be awarded classes, if he/she fulfills the following additional requirements:
+A student who has fulfilled all the conditions stipulated in "The requirements to pass the B.Sc.
+Hons.
+Degree" shall be awarded classes, if he/she fulfills the following additional requirements: